Feel like a local with these tricks and tips to get around this sunny Caribbean island.

 Come see what volunteering in the Dominican Republic is all about!

 ILP volunteers are living close enough to hang out on some of those postcard worthy beaches on any weekend which is pretty much a dream come true, right?
-But you don’t want to make the mistake few ILP volunteers have made in the past by getting to those beaches in all the wrong ways.
-There have been volunteer groups who have run out of money months before coming home because they never walked anywhere and only took Ubers or taxis instead of the public buses and cars (true story).
+But you don’t want to make the mistake a few ILP volunteers have made in the past by getting to those beaches in all the wrong ways.
+There have been volunteer groups who have run out of money months before coming home because they never walked anywhere and only took Ubers or taxis instead of public buses and cars (true story).
 Don’t be that group!

 Luckily for you, you can save your money and get more out of your experience by rocking the public transportation system.
 We’ve broken down how to get all around this island (for the best prices) to make sure you can spend just a dollar or two getting to your favorite beach.

 - All About Gua-Guas

 The Deal With Public Cars

 All About Gua-Guas